Sadiq Khan calls for youth mobility agreement with EU

 The capital has been particularly harmed by Brexit, he said in a statement first reported by the Observer.

-“The Government’s hard Brexit has done damage right across London, and it is young people who have been hardest hit in so many ways.
+“The government’s hard Brexit has done damage right across London, and it is young people who have been hardest hit in so many ways,” he said.

-“Not only is it more difficult for young people to move abroad for work but the Government’s wrongheaded decision to leave the Erasmus scheme has made it much harder for students to study abroad too.
+Mr Khan added: “Not only is it more difficult for young people to move abroad for work but the government’s wrongheaded decision to leave the Erasmus scheme has made it much harder for students to study abroad too.

 “I’m clear that I’d be supportive of a youth mobility scheme, which would benefit us economically, culturally and socially.